Kent State vs. Bowling Green NCAA Football Odds, Plays and Insights | October 2, 2021

-The Kent State Golden Flashes (1-3, 0-0 MAC) host the Bowling Green Falcons (2-2, 0-0 MAC) on Saturday, October 2, 2021 in matchup between MAC foes at Dix Stadium.
+The Kent State Golden Flashes (1-3, 0-0 MAC) host the Bowling Green Falcons (2-2, 0-0 MAC) on Saturday, October 2, 2021 in matchup between MAC opponents at Dix Stadium.
 Bowling Green is a 16.5-point underdog.
-The game has a point total set at 57.
+The contest has a point total of 55.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.